ibm-cloud-docs/billing-usage/estimating_costs.md

 # Estimating your costs
 {: #cost}

 You can use the cost estimator to estimate the cost of {{site.data.keyword.Bluemix}} products by customizing plans for your needs.
+Your account type doesn't affect your estimates.
 Explore the catalog to find offerings to add to an estimate.
 {: shortdesc}

 1. In the {{site.data.keyword.cloud_notm}} console, go to the **Cost estimator** icon![Cost estimator icon](../icons/calculator.svg "Cost estimator").
 From here, you are directed to the estimate detail page.